-Akhlaq Ghouri, Senior Lecturer in Communication, holds Master's degree in International Relations from Karachi University and completed his MPhil course work at ASCE Karachi.
-He has done his two years Diploma in French Language from University of Karachi.
+Akhlag Ghouri, Senior Lecturer, Communication, holds a Master's degree in International Relations from Karachi University and completed his MPhil course work at ASCE Karachi.
+He has done a two-year Diploma in French Language from University of Karachi.
 He also obtained DELF-Diplôme d'études en langue française from République Française Ministère de l'Éducation Nationale.
-He has vast experience of teaching French language.
+He has a vast experience of teaching French language.
 His areas of interest include Communication Skill and playing table tennis.
 In the near future he plans to pursue his MPhil and PhD in Applied Linguistics.